runtimeverification/kontrol-workshop-ethcc-7/4-external-computation/README.md

 #### 2. Give Foundry permissions to write to the file

-This is done by adding the follwing lines to the `foundry.toml` file.
+This is done by adding the following lines to the `foundry.toml` file.
 Note that we've selected the entire `state-dump` folder.
 ```toml
 fs_permissions = [
   { access="read-write", path="state-dump" }